IBM/db2developerextension-about/docs/the-basics/manual-db2-installation.md

 "
 ```

-You can see both the SAMPLE database and your custom database (testdb) listed in the output.
+You can see both SAMPLE database and your custom database (testdb) listed in the output.

 ### Connection details